Itart/php-faker/readme.md

-# Faker
+# PHPFaker

-Faker is a package that generates random fake data for you.
+PHPFaker is a package that generates random fake data for you.

 Requirements:

-* PHP5
+* PHP >= 5.3

 To use it simply create a new faker object and then call a subclass & method.